ceph/ceph/doc/start/quick-ceph-deploy.rst

 filesystem ID (``fsid``) and generate monitor keys by entering the following command on a commandline prompt::

-	ceph-deploy new {node-name}
+	ceph-deploy new {mon-server-name}
-	ceph-deploy new ceph-node
+	ceph-deploy new mon-ceph-node

 Check the output of ``ceph-deploy`` with ``ls`` and ``cat`` in the current directory.
 You should see a Ceph configuration file, a keyring, and a log file